|

 Clay.
 It relocated to Grahamville, South Carolina, and remained there until March 1862.
 The unit returned to North

 Carolina and then arrived in Virginia on June 24.
 The unit fought at Antietam and, serving in R. Ransom's and M. W. Ranson's Brigade, it fought at Malvern Hill (during the Seven Days Battles) to Fredericksburg, served in North Carolina, and then saw action at Plymouth and Drewry's Bluff.
-The 25th participated in the long Petersburg siege south of the James River and the Appomattox Campaign.
+The 25th participated in the long Richmond-Petersburg Campaign south of the James River and the Appomattox Campaign.
 It lost several soldiers in The Crater.
 It reported 128 casualties during the Seven Days Battles, 15 in the Maryland Campaign, 88 at Fredericksburg,

 and 103 at Plymouth.
-Many were disabled at Sayler's Creek, and on April 9, 1865, only 8 officers and 69 soldiers were present.
+Many were disabled at Sailor's Creek, and on April 9, 1865, only 8 officers and 69 soldiers were present.
+The field officers were Colonels Thomas L. Clingman

-The field officers were Colonels Thomas L. Clingman and Henry M. Rutledge; Lieutenant Colonels S. C. Bryson, St. Clair Dearing,
+and Henry M. Rutledge; Lieutenant Colonels S. C. Bryson, St. Clair Dearing, and Matthew N. Love; and Majors John W. Francis,

-and Matthew N. Love; and Majors John W. Francis, William S. Grady, and William Y. Morgan.
+William S. Grady, and William Y. Morgan.
 Colonel Thomas Lanier Clingman, promoted to Brigadier-General, commanded Clingman's Brigade in the Army of Northern Virginia.
 He was an ardent lawyer and one of the most outspoken politicians of his era and his

 proslavery and states' rights positions climaxed with his quote to Congress: "Do

-us justice and we stand with you; attempt to trample on us and we separate."
+us justice and we stand with you; attempt to trample on us and we separate!"
 Also see: Company G ("Highland Guards") Flag, 25th North Carolina

 Infantry Regiment (Replica?) and 25th North Carolina Infantry Regiment.